felipeoyarce/layerwise-learning/README.md

 ### Training the circuit little by little :walking:

 #### Layer structure
-A layer in this approach is composed by a set of single qubit rotations randomly chosen between RZ, RY and RZ rotations in each qubit and a set of CZ two qubits gates in a ladder structure.
+A layer in this approach is composed by a set of single qubit gates randomly chosen between RZ, RY and RZ rotations in each qubit and a set of CZ two qubits gates in a ladder structure.

 IMAGE HERE